 - Adjust the seat: Make note of the variety of seat adjustments.
 Take the time to adjust the seat until it is in your ideal position.
 Do not worry about how long this takes.
 If you cannot find a suitable seat adjustment, this is probably not the vehicle for you.
 Answer the following questions: Does the seat allow you adequate visibility over the steering wheel?
 Do you have enough headroom?
 Do you have adequate lower back and lumbar support?
 Are you comfortable?

 - Adjust the mirrors: How easy are the side mirrors to adjust?
 Do you have large blind spots?
-If so, does the car feature a blind-spot detection system and how does it work?
+If so, does the car feature a blind-spot detection system, and how does it work?

 While you are on your test drive, pay attention to several things.
 If you have a friend or family member with you, you can ask them to jot down your observations while you drive.
 That way, if you are test driving several different cars, you can distinguish between them when doing a final assessment.
-Give consideration to the following:

 - How the ride feels: Make note of the ease of steering.
 If the steering feels too heavy, it may become bothersome if you do a lot of city driving.
 Similarly, some people find that steering that is too light makes it difficult to properly control the car.
 Also, check for the smoothness of the ride.
-Try driving over railroad tracks or bumpier road to get the best idea of how the car handles.
+Try driving over railroad tracks or bumpier roads to get the best idea of how the car handles.

 - The brakes: Naturally, brakes are a very important part of the car.
 How do the brakes feel in the car you are driving?
 Do you feel that you can stop quickly or is there a long braking distance?
 Do the brakes grab too hard and make smooth stops difficult?
 Do you personally feel comfortable with the vehicle’s ability to stop?